Frequently Asked Questions

 What is involved in a biological safety inspection and what does the inspector look for?

 A biological safety inspector will contact you (or you may contact them).
 They will set up a date and time that is convenient for you.
 Inspections follow HHS/CDC and/or NIH guidelines.
-Sample checklists can be found at the following sites.
-View checklists here.
+View checklists.

 What is a “Select Agent”?